Skip to main content

 Create Data Classes for Custom Data Objects #

-Python code frequently has classes for data objects, items that exist to store values, but do not carry out actions.
-If your application could have a number of classes for data objects, consider using either Pydantic or the built-in data classes feature.
+Python code frequently has classes for data objects: items that exist to store values, but do not carry out actions.
+If you are creating classes for data objects in your Python code, consider using either Pydantic or the built-in data classes feature.

 Pydantic provides validation, serialization and other features for data objects.
 You need to define the classes for Pydantic data objects with type hints.

-The built-in syntax for data classes just enables you to reduce the amount of code that you need to define data objects.
-It also provides some features, such as the ability to mark instances of a data class as frozen.
-Each data class acts as a standard Python class, because syntax for data classes does not change the behavior of the classes that you define with it.
+The built-in syntax for data classes offers fewer capabilities than Pydantic.
+The data class syntax enables you to reduce the amount of code that you need to define data objects, and data classes also provide a limited set of features, such as the ability to mark instances of a data class as frozen.
+Each data class acts as a standard Python class, because the syntax for data classes does not change the behavior of the classes that you define with it.

 PEP 557 describes data classes.